- + 136Images

 Fortuner Latest Update

-Fortuner Engine and Transmission: The 2.8-litre four-cylinder turbo-diesel variant produces 177PS of power and 420Nm of torque with the 6-speed manual, while the automatic transmission-equipped versions offer an extra 30Nm of torque.
-The 2.7-litre four-cylinder petrol variant churns out 166PS and 245Nm which is paired to a 5-speed manual gearbox with an option of automatic transmission as well.
+Fortuner Engine and Transmission: The 2.8-litre four-cylinder turbo-diesel variant returns 177PS of power and 420Nm of torque with the 6-speed manual, while the automatic transmission-equipped versions offer an extra 30Nm of torque.
+The 2.7-litre four-cylinder petrol variant is good for 166PS and 245Nm, which is paired to a 5-speed manual gearbox with an option of automatic transmission as well.
 It is available in 2WD configuration only, whereas the diesel gets both 2WD and 4WD options.
-The Fortuner’s 220mm ground clearance is enough to exploit its SUV capabilities.

 Toyota Fortuner price list (Variants)